Westfield Tea Tree Plaza: History

-Redevelopment Plans

 A major A$190 million expansion announced in 2006, to incorporate Tea Tree Plus and add about 95 new stores and a four-storey car park has been put on hold.
 If the redevelopment is completed, the total number of stores will equate to about 336 retailers.
 It was still in development in 2013, with building approval having lapsed twice and been extended then lapsed again, while Westfield had successfully proposed to reduce the car park to two storeys.

-In May 2017, it was said that a new A$235 million upgrade would be made to the precinct, upgrading the existing Hoyts to a "Lux" cinema, as well as upgrading the entrance and food court.
+In May 2017, it was said that a new $235 million upgrade would be made to the precinct, upgrading the existing Hoyts to a "Lux" cinema, as well as upgrading the entrance and food court.
 The first stage of these upgrades was completed in October 2018.
 It is said to bring up to a total of 95 new shops within 5 years and attract major outlets such as H&M and Uniqlo.

+Following Myer's decision to shrink its store by one floor, JB Hi-Fi, Mecca and a combined Timezone and Zone Bowling opened on Tea Tree Plaza's ground floor in 2024.